BiasedRiot/SaorTech-cloud-services/README.md

 ```

-Figure out which services you want (Discussed below) and add the neccessary values with CLI arguments (email, domain, user etc...)
+Figure out which services you want (Discussed below) and add the neccessary values with CLI arguments (email, domain, user etc...).
+I currently run the *install_mail_server_with_sll.sh* script as the other mail script has some issues and I prefer just signing in with a user on a minimal client.

 Then just run the script.